ikusalic/vagrant-go/README.md

 ### Installation

-Install [librarina-chef] first.
+Install [librarian-chef] first.
 This dependency is specified in the `Gemfile`, so run the following command:
 ~~~
 bundle install